BANKS DODGY DEALS CAMPAIGNS

 Why this profile?

-Perusahaan Listrik Negara (PLN or PT PLN) is the state-owned Indonesian utility, and is actively developing fossil fuel projects across Indonesia, including massive coal- and gas-fired power plant projects.
-PLN was also the recipient of a large loan from the Asian Development Bank.
+Perusahaan Listrik Negara (PLN) is the state-owned Indonesian utility company, actively developing fossil fuel projects across Indonesia, including massive coal- and gas-fired power plant projects.

 What must happen

-Banks should exclude corporate financing (including both lending and underwriting) to PLN until it ends expansion of coal-fired power capacity and presents a plan for closing all coal assets by 2040.
-As the IEEFA observes, Japanese (Mizuho, MUFG, SMBC) and Chinese banks, and public financial institutions like Korea, Japan and China’s export-import banks, have been the key financiers of PLN’s coal ventures.
+Banks should exclude corporate and project financing (including both lending and underwriting) to PLN until it ends the expansion of coal-fired power capacity and presents a concrete plan for phasing out coal by 2040.

-PLN must rapidly replace coal- and gas-fired plants with renewable sources to be Paris-aligned, according to the Climate Action Tracker and the IEA's Indonesia net zero roadmap.
-Climate finance, specifically Indonesia’s Just Energy Transition Partnership (see below), is crucial to this decommission and retirement process.
+Having the potential to drive Indonesia through a just energy transition, PLN must rapidly replace coal- and gas-fired plants with fair and sustainable renewable energy sources to be Paris-aligned, in line with the Climate Action Tracker pathway and the IEA's Indonesia net zero roadmap.

 About

-Sectors Electric Power Distribution , Coal Electric Power Generation
+Sectors Electric Power Distribution , Biomass Electric Power Generation, Coal Electric Power Generation, Gas Electric Power Generation

 Headquarters